Adrien Saddier betting profile: Sony Open in Hawaii - PGA TOUR

 - Saddier posted a Strokes Gained: Off-the-Tee average of -0.027 in his past five tournaments, indicating slight struggles off the tee.

-- In terms of Strokes Gained: Approach the Green, Saddier delivered a solid 0.630 mark in his past five starts, showcasing strength in his iron play.
+- In terms of Strokes Gained: Approach the Green, Saddier sported a solid 0.630 mark in his past five starts, showing strength in his iron play.

-- Around the greens, Saddier averaged -0.311 Strokes Gained: Around-the-Green in his past five tournaments, an area where improvement is needed.

-- On the greens, Saddier posted a 0.250 Strokes Gained: Putting mark in his past five starts, showing decent putting performance.
+- On and around the greens, Saddier delivered a -0.311 Strokes Gained: Around-the-Green mark and a 0.250 Strokes Gained: Putting average in his past five tournaments.

 All stats in this article are accurate for Saddier as of the start of the Sony Open in Hawaii.